-- The Trust Company's failure to comply with any of its legal or contractual obligations, whether affecting the rights of the Investors, the beneficiary of the Foundation Benefit, or those of the Trustor as the Trust's beneficiary, established in this Prospectus and the Trust Agreement. - 2.
+- The Trust Company's failure to comply with any of its legal or contractual obligations, whether affecting the rights of the Investors, or those of the Trustor as the Trust's beneficiary, established in this Prospectus and the Trust Agreement. - 2.
 Any judicial or administrative action brought against the Trust Company, which reasonably allows to infer that such proceeding will negatively impact the investor public's confidence.